 Since no animal-derived materials are used for making HNST clothing, we can consider it a vegan-friendly brand!

 HNST has a continuous collection of different denim cuts and colours for men and women so you can find a style that looks best on your bodytype.
 Besides jeans they also make basic t-shirts in black and white.
 So you can find yourself a classic and timeless look out of HNSTs' collections.

-HNST is also very transparent about its production process and working conditions.
-The brand talks about this in detail on its website.
+HNST is also very transparent about their production process and working conditions.
+You can find all information in the code of conduct on their website.

-HNST is honest: the brand's jeans are eco, ethical and sustainable.
+HNST is honest: the jeans of the brand are eco-friendly, ethical and sustainable.